-New regions have been introduced for iGEM 2012.
-The region (Asia, Europe, Latin America, North America East, North America West) that your team will be participating in will be automatically selected based on the address information entered when completing the team application.
+The region (Asia, Europe, Latin America, North America) that your team will be participating in will be automatically selected based on the address information entered when completing the team application.

-As soon as your team application is approved by iGEM HQ, you will be on the list to receive the spring 2012 DNA distribution and you will be able to start to form your team roster.
+As soon as your team application is approved by iGEM HQ, you will be on the list to receive the Spring 2015 DNA Distribution Kit and you will be able to start to form your team roster.

 The team roster can be built up in three ways:

-- The instructors of the team will receive a team registration code that they can provide to students on the team.
+- The primary principal investigator of the team will receive a team registration code that they can provide to students on the team.
 The students can then create a user account and at that point, join the already existing team and add themselves to the team roster.

 - When team members create their user accounts, they will be able to join an existing iGEM team by request.
 Once they complete their user account setup, they will have a user account but it will be up to the instructors to accept their membership on the team.
 Instructors will be able to do this by going to the Team Information page.

-- The primary contact of the team will be be able to add team members to the team roster by inputting their Users & Groups system user names into the Team Information page.
+- The primary principal investigator of the team will also be able to add team members to the team roster by inputting their user names into the Team Information page.
 For this, the team members must have already created their own user accounts.
 This last method of adding team members is probably not the easiest way since you will be faced with a pull down list of all user names, so we would suggest adding members via one of the first two methods.